 Outside in the elements all day I’m windblown and aching from digging, pruning, staking, and deadheading blooms, so it is a far cry from a pleasant day sometimes.
 What I have found in nurturing a rose garden is that the experience surprisingly, does far more for me than I had anticipated.

 I have always thrived on hard work, having inherited the trait from my parents.
 It is not difficult for me to plunge into a project with determination and perseverance and continue quite passionately until completion.
 I don’t like the thorns, pests, and diseases that a rose grower has to deal with.
 The watering, pruning, mulching and nurturing them through our Australian hot, dry summer and cold winter can take its toll.
-All these factors aside, in order to design the garden, prepare and improve the soil then nurture the rose plants, one does quite naturally learn deeper skills and virtues.
-For example more patience, hope, humility, perseverance and optimism.
+All these factors aside, to design the garden, prepare and improve the soil, and nurture the rose plants, one does quite naturally learn greater skills and virtues—for example, more patience, hope, humility, perseverance and optimism.

 The wonderment one feels as the garden flourishes after all the hard work is so uplifting.
 I don’t think anyone actually gardens to feel this way but it is an outcome over and above the obvious results of engaging in a healthy outdoor activity.
 As well as the rewards of exercise we also gain the fruits of our labours in beautiful roses, or flowers, herbs and vegetables dependant on what we choose to grow in our gardens.

 Patience is the first skill developed when gardening as anyone who plants seeds, bulbs or bare root roses will tell you.
 The other skill gardeners seem to have in spades is the aspect of Vision.
 Gardeners are visionaries and are always looking towards the future with optimistic eyes.

 To successfully make the right plant choices, design and implement all of the stages of preparing a garden through the all seasons will also develop foresight, reverence and gratitude as well.